The-Voice-Ledger/Trust-Voice/README.md

 1. Start bot: `/start`
 2. Send voice message: "Show campaigns about clean water"
 3. Bot lists campaigns and reads them aloud
-4. Say: "Donate 500 shillings to the first one"
+4. Say: "Donate 50 USD to the first one"
 5. Choose M-Pesa or card payment
 6. Complete payment and receive confirmation